Gail Peterson, M.D.

 Biography

-Gail Peterson, M.D., is a Professor in the Department of Internal Medicine at UT Southwestern Medical Center.
+Gail Peterson, M.D., is a Professor in the Department of Internal Medicine at UT Southwestern Medical Center and a member of its Division of Cardiology.
 A clinical cardiologist, she specializes in echocardiography and valvular heart disease.

 Dr. Peterson earned her medical degree at the University of Michigan Medical School.
 She completed a residency in internal medicine at UT Southwestern, serving as Chief Resident, and then received advanced training in cardiology through a fellowship at Duke University Medical Center.